As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The Consolidated Gold Mines: Offering guided underground tours to see the old mining equipment in action.
 Once done exploring, you can pan for gold and screen for gemstones in their massive sluice.
 This is where you can dive deep into history – literally.

 As the largest hard rock gold mine East of the Mississippi, it offers underground tours that’ll take you to the heart of Georgia’s gold history.
-Plus, there’s the option of panning for gold, a perfect way to strike gold while embracing the rush of the past potentially.
+Plus, there’s the option of panning for gold, which is a perfect way to strike gold while potentially embracing the rush of the past.

-Consolidated Gold Mine, which is open to the public for guided tours.
+Consolidated Gold Mine is open to the public for guided tours.
 You’ll be able to see the mine’s tunnels and learn about its history while also having the opportunity to pan for gold yourself.

 TIP: Find out my recommended products if you are looking for the best tools you need to find gold (Amazon link):